 Please take a second to follow along here on SoulyRested to catch up on a few of my memorable mishaps, enjoy musings about my centuries-old farmhouse, or glean a little parenting/homeschooling insight from this momma who’s been failing at the effort for almost 2 decades.
 I hope my focus always encourages you, because simple joys require hard work, so we all need all the encouragement we can get!

 As soon as you subscribe, you’ll have immediate access to my subscriber library of resources, which I’m continually adding to.
 You’ll enjoy lots of printables, including my popular e-booklet: 5 Things You Should Know About Nature Study, and a garden plant ID page to use to record fascinating facts about your own garden plants.
+You’ll also from my most-popular ebook, A Sweet Taste, for anyone who wants to know more about backyard maple syrup.

 v v v v v v v v v v v